serverless/enterprise/docs/profiles.md

 In order to enable Serverless Deployment Profiles for a particular Service you must deploy or redeploy that Service using Serverless Framework open-source CLI with the Enterprise Plugin version 0.6.0 or later.

-- If you are an existing Serverless Framework Enterprise user and have a Service that you want to configure to use Serverless Insights, follow these steps to [update an existing Service](./update.md)
-- If you are new to the Serverless Framework open source CLI or Serverless Framework Enterprise simply follow the steps in this [new user getting started guide](./getting-started.md#install-the-enterprise-plugin) to get up and running

 ## Installing

 That’s it!
 Deployment profiles are enabled by default in the Enterprise plugin.